top of page

 Artists in the Exhibition:

-Connect on TAP: Hear the students discuss their work in the exhibition Wednesday, April 3, 2024, 5:30 pm
+Connect on TAP: the students discussed their work in the exhibition on Wednesday, April 3, 2024, 5:30 pm

 Guest Speaker: Tabitha Verbuyst, Executive Director/Curator, Station Arts Centre, Tillsonburg, ON